grechaw/marklogic-rdf4j/docs/client-side-parsing.md

 Each of the add() methods will adopt the same strategy for adding triples to MarkLogic.

-a.  create a thread in which to execute the adds and return a Future.   block when?
+1.  create a thread in which to execute the adds and return a Future.   block when?
-b.
-Implement a streaming triple parser using RDF4j that:
+1. Implement a streaming triple parser using RDF4j that:
-   a. starts a document at the beginning with <sem:triples> element.
+   1. starts a document at the beginning with <sem:triples> element.
-   b. start counting triples.
+   1. start counting triples.
-   c.
-If we've processed 100 triples, end the document  with </sem:triples> and add it to a DMSDK batcher, start a new doc
+   1. If we've processed 100 triples, end the document  with </sem:triples> and add it to a DMSDK batcher, start a new doc
-   d.
-Serialize each triple as a <sem:triple/> element.
+   1. Serialize each triple as a <sem:triple/> element.
-c.
-For quad parsing, refine the above process with a map.
+1. For quad parsing, refine the above process with a map.
-   a.
-Each quad that arrives, create a key/value pair where the key is the graph name and the value is a stream of triples.
+   1. Each quad that arrives, create a key/value pair where the key is the graph name and the value is a stream of triples.
-   b.
-As more quads arrive, add them
+   1. As more quads arrive, add them
-   c.  --- risk of hihh memory usage if lots of graphs....
-TBD IN PROGRESS quads refinement
+   1.  --- risk of hihh memory usage if lots of graphs....
+TBD IN PROGRESS quads refinement DEAL WITH GRAPH DOCUMENTS.
-   DEAL WITH GRAPH DOCUMENTS.
+1. in the Future, which must be handled at some point.. the transaction is rolled back or committed.

-d. in the Future, which must be handled at some point.. the transaction is rolled back or committed.
+Note: The DMSDK batcher must be modified to support transaction.

 # Open Issues/Risks